-However, the Panel notes that on the date of this Decision, the disputed domain names direct to inactive or blank webpages.
-Panels have found that the non-use of a domain name (including a blank or "coming soon" page) would not prevent a finding of bad faith under the doctrine of passive holding.
-Having reviewed the available record, the Panel finds the non-use of the disputed domain names does not prevent a finding of bad faith in the circumstances of this proceeding.
-Although panelists will look at the totality of the circumstances in each case, factors that have been considered relevant in applying the passive holding doctrine include: (i) the degree of distinctiveness or reputation of the complainant's mark, (ii) the failure of the respondent to submit a response or to provide any evidence of actual or contemplated good-faith use, and (iii) the respondent's concealing its identity or use of false contact details (noted to be in breach of its registration agreement).
+Furthermore, the Panel notes that on the date of this Decision, the disputed domain name directs to an inactive or blank website.
+UDRP panels have found that the non-use of a domain name (including a blank or "coming soon" page) would not prevent a finding of bad faith under the doctrine of passive holding.
+Having reviewed the available record, the Panel finds the non-use of the disputed domain name does not prevent a finding of bad faith in the circumstances of this proceeding.
+Although panels will look at the totality of the circumstances in each case, factors that have been considered relevant in applying the passive holding doctrine include: (i) the degree of distinctiveness or reputation of the complainant's mark, (ii) the failure of the respondent to submit a response or to provide any evidence of actual or contemplated good-faith use, and (iii) the respondent's concealing its identity or use of false contact details (noted to be in breach of its registration agreement).
 WIPO Overview 3.0, section 3.3.
-Having reviewed the available record, the Panel notes the distinctiveness and well-known nature of the Complainant's trademarks and the composition of the disputed domain names by the Respondent and finds that in the circumstances of this case the passive holding of the disputed domain names by the Respondent and finds that in the circumstances of the Policy.
+Having reviewed the available record, the Panel notes the distinctiveness, well known nature, and longstanding use of the Complainant's trademarks, the composition of the disputed domain name, being an intentional misspelling of the Complainant's well known trademark, the fact that the disputed domain name is almost identical to the Complainant's domain name <caesarspalace.com>, the provision of the incomplete and false contact details by the Respondent when registering the disputed domain name, the lack of response of the Respondent to the Complaint, and finds that in the circumstances of this case the passive holding of the disputed domain name does not prevent a finding of bad faith under the Policy.